 About me

-I am an Applied Mathematics Ph.D. candidate at Harvard University SEAS working with Prof. Flavio Calmon and a student researcher at Google DeepMind in the Gemini Safety Team.
 I use theoretical insights to develop safe and trustworthy AI and ML systems.
 My research is driven by the belief that AI and ML systems should not only be accurate and efficient but also transparent, fair, and aligned with human values and societal norms.

-Previously, I have also interned at IBM Research in the IBM T.J.
-Watson Research Center.
-Before joining Harvard, I earned an M.S. in Computational Mathematics and Modelling from Instituto de Matemática Pura e Aplicada (IMPA), a beautiful mathematics institute in the Tijuca National Park in Rio de Janeiro, Brazil.
-You can find my CV here.
+Before joining Harvard, I earned an M.S. in Computational Mathematics and Modeling from Instituto de Matemática Pura e Aplicada (IMPA), a beautiful mathematics institute in the Tijuca National Park in Rio de Janeiro, Brazil.

 Recent papers